atbcb/ICTTestingBaseline/docs/21SyncMedia.md

 ## Test Procedure
 ### Selector (Identify Content)
 1. Find interface components that play video or other synchronized media content when activated.
+2. Determine if the media is clearly labeled as a media alternative for text.
+If it is, do not apply this test.
 2. Play the content.
-Visually determine if the video is a media alternative to text.
-If so, check if it is clearly labeled as such.
-If it is, ignore this content for this test.
-3. Determine if
-3. View the video and determine where audio descriptions of relevant information are needed.
+Determine video segments where audio descriptions of relevant information are needed.
-2)	Manually check that the information conveyed through animation or video is also available through audio description

 ### Test Instructions

-#### Tests for SC 1.2.3
+#### Tests for SC 1.2.3 *or only 1.2.5?*
-1. For each video segment that requires audio description, check that there is audio description provided.
+1. For each video segment that requires audio description, check that
-2. Sync'd, descriptive
+   1. there is audio description provided
+   1. the audio description is time-synchronized with the video
+   1. the audio description provides sufficient information about actions, characters, scene changes, and on-screen text that are important and are not described or spoken in the main sound track
 ##### Test Results SC 1.2.3
 * If the test for SC 1.2.3 fails, then the content is not conformant to SC 1.2.3

 #### Tests for SC 1.2.5
 ...
 ##### Tests for SC 1.2.5
-1. ..................Review the markup inserted on the page.
-   1. Check that each element marked as a programmatic heading is a visual heading.
-   1. For each visual heading, check that each heading is determined programmatically AND that heading levels are logical and in sequential order.
-      1. The most important heading should have the level of 1, and the least important heading should have a level of 6.
-      1. Headings with an equal or higher level start a new section; headings with a lower level start new subsections that are part of the higher leveled section.
-      1. Either of these techniques is acceptable for each heading:
-            * H42: each heading is marked with `<h1>` to `<h6>`.
-            * ARIA12: each heading is marked with `role=”heading”`.
-If all headings on the page are at the same level, the additional `aria-level=”#”` is not required.
-For multiple heading levels, 'aria-level' must be specified.

 ###### Test Results for SC 1.2.5
 * If any test for SC 1.2.5 fails, then the content is not conformant to SC 1.2.5